mzabani/FastCgiNet/README.md

 FastCgiNet
 ==========
 A FastCgi library written in C#.
-FastCgi is a protocol that allows traditional CGI applications or console applications to run smoothlessly (without changingtheir code) side by side with a Web Server, responding to user's HTTP requests.
+FastCgi is a protocol that allows traditional CGI applications or console applications to run smoothlessly (without changing their code) side by side with a Web Server, responding to user's HTTP requests.
 It can also be used to run other types of web applications (PHP, RoR and Owin applications) and is a very good hosting choice for many reasons (see [the official site](http://www.fastcgi.com)).
 It should be noted that FastCgiNet **does not intend** to enable console .NET applications to run without any code changes: FastCgiNet does not redirect stdin, stdout or stderr.
 It provides other mechanisms for applications to function as a CGI application.

 API and Installation
 --------